The thunder and lightening was amazing to watch last night and I was so happy to be waking up in a nice comfy bed haha.

 I love a good surreal conversation 😌

-Then it began to rain and thunder although the rain was quite light.
+Then it began to rain and thunder although the rain was quite light, Perhaps we may get more later!!
+(Lets hope not)

 But from the weather forecast Friday is looking quite scary.